Alex-ssvlabs/gitbook-docs/docs/stakers/solo-stakers/README.md

 Stakers on SSV network come in various forms.
 Yet all of the groups supply the required capital to enable validators on the beacon chain.
 Capital providers must pay a fee in SSV to their chosen operators for managing their validator(s).

-To gain more understanding of how onboarding to SSV works conceptually and technically, check out [SSV Network Overview](/learn/network-overview/) and [Security of the Key Splitting](/stakers/security.md) pages.
+To gain more understanding of how onboarding to SSV works conceptually and technically, check out [SSV Network Overview](/learn/network-overview/) and [Security Overview](/learn/security) pages.

 ## How to integrate with SSV